Hervar77/infinity-doc/mkdocs/api/infinity.iniFile.md

 Parameters:

 - section: `string`
-  >the section to check for.
+  >The section to check for.

 Return type: `boolean`